Citation, DOI, disclosures and article data

 - fluid-fluid levels within the collecting system

-- incomplete (dirty) echoes of collecting system gas may occasionally be seen
+- incomplete ("dirty") shadows of gas in the collecting system may occasionally be seen

 The presence of clinical signs of infection with hydronephrosis on CT is considered a more sensitive indicator of pyonephrosis than many of the CT findings alone 6.
 In addition to features of obstruction, CT may demonstrate: